Logo

 You CAN hand write notes/flow arguments for your speeches.

-You CANNOT research online during prep time.
+You CANNOT research online at any point during prep time.

 NOTE YOU CANNOT USE typed items during the debate except for ADA reasons.